-Author: David Hornaday , Core Catalysts Executive on Demand
+Author: Private: David Hornaday , Core Catalysts Executive on Demand

 Today’s marketplace is competitive.
 Businesses in all industries are looking for ways to increase operational efficiencies and reduce costs.
 Maximizing the supply chain process can have a dramatic effect on the bottom line.

 Recently, two of our executives discussed how they help companies to create significant value in their supply chain and how suppliers can do the same for their customers.
 Marvin Motley was an executive leader of procurement for a Fortune 100 company with a $10B supply chain, and Dave Hornaday is former Chief Marketing Officer of a global leader in industrial manufacturing.

 In procurement, there’s a constant tension between buying based on price versus value.
 How do you balance that?